Student Evaluation of Teaching

 Teaching and learning are at the heart of Duquesne.
 In order to assure quality and provide regular feedback to instructors on their teaching, Duquesne uses two kinds of teaching evaluation: student and peer.
 Both student and faculty peer perspectives on teaching and course design are helpful - each in its own way.
 Evaluation of teaching findings are useful both for improving one's teaching (formative evaluation), as well as for hiring, promotion and tenure decisions (summative evaluation).

 Students complete the Student Evaluation Survey (SES 2.0) about their instructor.
 This survey is used in face-to-face, hybrid and online courses.
 Clinical courses use a different evaluation of teaching.

-The SES examines teaching according to five domains, each with multiple items.
+The SES examines teaching according to four domains, each with multiple items.
 These domains reflect the complexity of teaching and provide a profile indicating areas of relative strength and opportunities for growth.

 - instructional design